tilmanfries/tilmanfries.github.io/index.md

 institution: LMU Munich
 email: tilman.fries@econ.lmu.de
 projects:
+  - name: Narrative persuasion
+    collab: <a target="_blank" rel="noopener noreferrer"  href=https://sites.google.com/site/kaibarron/>Kai Barron</a>
+    pdf: BarronFriesNarrativePersuasion.pdf
+    instructions: NarrativePersuasionInstructions.pdf
+    preregistration: NarrativePersuasionPreregistration.pdf
+    link: none
+    journal: revise and resubmit at the American Economic Review
+    abstract: "We study how one person may shape the way another person interprets objective information.
+They do this by proposing a sense-making explanation (or narrative).
+Using a theory-driven experiment, we investigate the mechanics of such narrative persuasion.
+Our results reveal several insights.
+First, narratives are persuasive: We find that they systematically shift beliefs.
+Second, narrative fit (coherence with the facts) is a key determinant of persuasiveness.
+Third, this fit-heuristic is anticipated by narrative-senders, who systematically tailor their narratives to the facts.
+Fourth, the features of a competing narrative predictably influence both narrative construction and adoption."
   - name: "Narrative persuasion: A brief introduction"
     collab: <a target="_blank" rel="noopener noreferrer"  href=https://sites.google.com/site/kaibarron/>Kai Barron</a>
     pdf: NarrativePersuasionEncyclopediaEntry.pdf